heystraightedge/launch/building-genesis/genesis-params.md

 ### Gov

-These parameters are the same as cosmoshub-2 and 1, except:
+These parameters are the same as cosmoshub-3, except:

 - `min_deposit` is set to 5000 STR.